 Is it possible to attend classes in-person?

 Not at the moment.
-But they might do it in the future.
-There have been some joking suggestions of Lambda buying a campus now that they've raised $30M in venture capital, but building out their existing remote learning-environment seems to have the highest priority.
-Every month, Lambda hosts what's called ‘Lambda Meetup Day’, wherein they encourage students in or near major metropolitan areas to meet up and collaborate.
+Perhaps in the future.
+There have been some rumors of Lambda buying a campus now that they've raised $30M in venture capital.
+Building out their remote learning-environment seems to be the highest priority.
+Every month, Lambda hosts what's a Lambda Meetup Day.
+They encourage students to meet up and collaborate.
 Taking the classes together during these meetups is the closest you can get to in-person collaboration and learning.
-For the European cohort, no plans have been made for Meetup Day, what with the entire European student body being some 20-odd people.
+For the European cohort, no plans have been made yet.
+The entire European student body is only some 20-odd people after all.
 Maybe later

 Do you know what courses Lambda will start teaching in the future?